Published on 11 June 2022

 Example Of Non-Random Assignment

-Here, those with a taste of spicy food would label Japanese cuisine as tasteless, while those with a preference for cakes over chocolates would label milk chocolates as overrated.
+Suppose, for an experiment, people were grouped based on their food preferences.
+Here, those who taste spicy food would label Japanese cuisine tasteless, while those who prefer cakes over chocolates would label milk chocolates as overrated.

 How is Random Assignment Applied?

-• Coin toss- With head assigned to control and tails assigned to experimental, a coin is tossed in front of each participant to decide who belongs to which group.
+• Coin toss- With a head assigned to control and tails assigned to experimental, a coin is tossed in front of each participant to decide who belongs to which group.

-The goal ofRandom Assignmentis to observe the changes in one variable due to the variation in others, just like the intensity of exposure to violent gaming affecting the behavior of the children.
+The goal of random Assignment is to observe the changes in one variable due to the variation in others, just like the intensity of exposure to violent gaming affecting children's behavior.

 By the end of the experiment, the researchers collect the data from the participants to determine the impact of the independent variable upon the dependent variable.